AstarNetwork/astar-docs/docs/xcm/building-with-xcm/erc20-cross-chain-compatible.md

 :::caution

-Please not that the `burn()` function in **XC20+** is inhereting the behaviour of `pallet-assets` `burn()` function.
+Please note that the `burn()` function in **XC20+** is inhereting the behaviour of `pallet-assets` `burn()` function.
 Calling `pallet-assets` `burn()` function with a amount higher than the current balance will result in a burn of the amount available, and returning success.

-In contracts, the `burn()` implementation in [`ERC20Burnable.sol`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/3214f6c2567f0e7938f481b0a6b5cd2fe3b13cdb/contracts/token/ERC20/ERC20.sol#L283) will burn amount if it is lower or equal to the account's balance.
+In contracts, the `burn()` implementation in [`ERC20Burnable.sol`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/3214f6c2567f0e7938f481b0a6b5cd2fe3b13cdb/contracts/token/ERC20/ERC20.sol#L283) will burn the amount if it is lower or equal to the account's balance.

 :::